 Consuming the recommended amount of butter is easy for those who use it to enhance the flavor of other things.
 For example, spreading a bit of butter over your toast or using a small amount while roasting.
 However, those who use butter for cooking often exceed this recommended intake.
 So, it’s important to remain cautious if you use butter for this purpose.

-What Is the Healthiest Butter to Eat?
+What is the Healthiest Butter to Eat?

 The healthiest butter to eat is the one that provides high levels of butyric acid and linoleic acid.
 The benefits of both these types of fats have been covered above.
 Grass-fed butter, or butter made out of the milk of grass-fed cows, contains these acids in high amounts.
 So, it is by far the healthiest butter.
 Grass-fed butter also has a richer taste than regular butter.